 Life History of the Northern Bobwhite

 Quail live on the ground, both day and night.
 At night, they hide under weeds and bushes.
-By day, they walk about, pecking for seeds and fruit and insects.
+By day, they walk about, pecking for seeds, fruit, and insects.
 When danger approaches, such as a fox or snake, they freeze in place and let the predator pass, or they try to out-run it; but if need be, they leap into flight.
-Wing beats are fast, furious, and loud—a quail unexpectedly taking flight from under foot is startling.
+Wing beats are fast, furious, and loud—a quail unexpectedly taking flight from underfoot is startling.
 An average flight lasts 5 seconds and covers 150 feet, after which the bird returns to ground.

 Bobwhites do best in weedy fields and meadows, clear cuts and open woods dense with native grasses.
 They do poorly in towns, in dense forests, and in cattle pastures planted with fescue, Bermuda, or bahia grass.